Glenn Chandler: Success on the fringe

 In 2017, Chandler adapted the 1967 novel Lord Dismiss Us into a play for the Edinburgh Festival Fringe, in order to mark the 50th Anniversary of the partial legalisation of homosexuality in England and Wales.
 The play received positive reviews, and subsequently transferred to the Above The Stag Theatre in London later that year.
-The play was once again reviewed positively, and received four Off West End Award nominations, including 'Best Production' and 'Best New Play'.
+The play was again reviewed positively, and was four times nominated for the Offies, including: 'Best Production' and 'Best New Play'.

 2018 saw Chandler write and produce Kids Play for that year's Edinburgh Festival Fringe.
 As was the case with Lord Dismiss Us, Chandler's latest production was well received by critics, and was also the recipient of the Broadway Baby Bobby Award for the "Best show of the Fringe".
 After its run in Edinburgh, Kids Play transferred to London's Above The Stag Theatre with a new cast.
 Following the conclusion of the run of Kids Play in London, Glenn Chandler wrote another new play called The Boy Under the Christmas Tree for the 2018 Christmas season at the King's Head Theatre in Islington, with Chandler again choosing to direct his own piece.
 This play did not receive the same level of critical success as Lord Dismiss Us and Kids Play, and reviews were more mixed.
 Stephen Vowles, writing for the Boyz magazine, described the play as an "intriguing piece of modern theatre", whilst Greg Stewart of Theatre Weekly stated that "it's utter silliness, but remarkably funny".
 These comments were contrasted, however, by other press reports, some of which criticised the humour of the piece.